 Clay Guillory is the founder and CEO of Titan Robotics.
 A Mechanical Engineer by trade, his passion for 3D printing began as a hobby, building 3D printers in his garage during his spare time.
 But the hobby quickly grew into a business, and Clay founded Titan Robotics in 2014, at the age of 26.
 As a Mechanical Engineer, Clay knew he wanted to use his skills to make a difference in the lives of others, and found that path through 3D printing.
 From making custom prosthetics for children, to pushing the envelope of 3D printing with new technology and machine design, Clay has become an expert in the field of additive manufacturing and the head of a successful start up in Colorado Springs.
 As founder and CEO, Clay envisions Titan Robotics leading the way in the fields of 3D printing and manufacturing, from the medical field, to research, product development and every day manufacturing processes.
+Clay graduated from the University of Louisiana Lafayette in 2012 with a Bachelor of Science in Mechanical Engineering and a Bachelor of Arts in German.
+Before starting Titan Robotics, Clay was an engineer designing large 5-axis and 3-axis CNC equipment.
+In 2016, Clay was awarded Young Entrepreneur of the Year during Pikes Peak Small Business Week.

 Bill Macy joined the Titan Robotics team in 2018 as Titan’s Chief Technical Officer.
 A self described Additive Manufacturing Enthusiast, Bill has been pushing the boundaries of Additive Manufacturing for over 30 years.
 As a Mechanical Engineer, Bill started out his career at McDonnell Douglas as a design engineer on fighter jets and progressed to the Phantom Works program focused on deploying advanced manufacturing technologies, including Additive.
 In the years since, Bill founded his successful and world renowned consulting company, Macy Consulting, to advance the adoption of digital technologies in manufacturing.
 As the CTO at Titan, Bill continues to pursue new technologies, including a range of engineered materials, design tools and Additive Manufacturing Technologies.